Zhiyuan1991/CUDOS_release/README.md

 Or import from Conda environment "py38.yml".

 ## Examples
 Data are supposed be in "../../Data".
-Or, data_manager.py
+Or be defined in "data_manager.py".

 Run training on continual 3DShape dataset:
 ```